Yamaha RGX

 The Yamaha RGX and RGZ electric guitars Series are manufactured by the Yamaha Corporation and bear a close resemblance to the Ibanez RG series, the Jackson Soloist and other "superstrat" enhanced copies of the Fender Stratocaster.
 These Taiwan-made instruments were introduced in 1987.

 RGX Series guitars often have 24 or more frets and a bolt-on neck.
 Some high-end models use a neck-through-body design.
 Some come with Yamaha active pickups, in HSS (humbucker/single coil/single coil), HH (dual humbuckers) and HSH (humbucker/single coil/humbucker) configurations.

-Most of these instruments were generally known as RGZ, including the RGZ820R, a custom green, red and black plaid (often referred to as "watermelon plaid") graphic model initially with a Yamaha "RM-II locking vibrato" licensed Floyd Rose tremolo and later a Takeuchi TRS-Pro Licensed Floyd Rose tremolo, and often retrofitted with Seymour Duncan Parallel Axis Trembucker humbucking pickups (though they came with Yamaha-branded pickups), played by rock guitarist Blues Saraceno.
+Most of these instruments were generally known as RGZ, including the RGZ820R, a custom green, red and black plaid (often referred to as "watermelon plaid") graphic model initially with a Yamaha "RM-II locking vibrato" licensed Floyd Rose tremolo and later a Takeuchi TRS-Pro Licensed Floyd Rose tremolo and Yamaha's own "Rockin' Magic Pro II" tremolo.
+Some RGZ models are often retrofitted with Seymour Duncan Parallel Axis Trembucker humbucking pickups (though they came with Yamaha-branded pickups), played by rock guitarist Blues Saraceno.

 The RGX guitars were upgraded in 2003 with a 3D headstock sporting a 3+3 tuner layout and a piezo bridge option for acoustic-like tones.
 Famous endorsees of the RGX/RGZ guitars included Blues Saraceno and Ty Tabor of King's X, who got his namesake RGX-TT and RGX-TTD6 signature models in 2000.